Profiles of muscle asymmetry in children with intellectual disabilities and their neurotypical peers within the tensegrity framework

 Abstract

-BACKGROUND: According to various data, individuals with intellectual disabilities have features of the motor sphere development, which are manifested in reduced development of physical qualities, distortion of the formation of movement patterns, and violation of locomotor functions.
-Considering the body as a single integral structure, the study proposes to identify profiles of motor asymmetries from the position of the tensegrity model, which are characteristic of individuals with intellectual disabilities and individuals with normotypic development.
-This task is relevant not only from the point of view of physical indicators, but also understanding the influence of the mental and intellectual spheres on the mechanisms of the implementation of the motor act.
+BACKGROUND: Various sources report that individuals with intellectual disabilities exhibit specific characteristics of motor development, manifested by reduced physical capacities, atypical development of movement patterns, and impaired locomotor functions.
+Viewing the body as an integrated whole, this study aimed to identify profiles of motor asymmetries from a tensegrity model perspective that are characteristic of individuals with intellectual disabilities and those with neurotypical development.
+This objective is relevant not only for physical parameters, but also for understanding how mental and intellectual domains influence the mechanisms of motor act execution.

-АIM: To determine muscle asymmetry profiles in children with intellectual disabilities and their normotypic peers from the perspective of the tensegrity model.
+AIM: To determine muscle asymmetry profiles in children with intellectual disabilities and their neurotypical peers from the tensegrity model perspective.

-METHODS: The study was conducted in correctional and general education institutions of Yekaterinburg.
-The study involved 80 children aged 13 years: 40 with mild mental retardation, 40 with normotypic development.
-Testing was conducted on the biomechanical diagnostic and treatment system Humac Norm (CSMi Medical Solutions, USA).
-The following muscles were examined: anterior and posterior thigh, hip flexion and extension, ankle flexion and extension, hip abduction and adduction, shoulder flexion and extension, shoulder abduction and adduction.
-Muscle strength and endurance were assessed, as well as functional motor asymmetries were identified by comparing the test results for different limbs.
-Statistical analysis was performed using the SPSS program.
-For a comparative analysis of the 2 groups, the nonparametric one-way Kruskal-Walli’s analysis of variance was used.
-Quantitative data are described using median, 1st and 3rd quartile.
+METHODS: The study was conducted in special and general education institutions in Yekaterinburg and involved 80 children aged 13 years: 40 with mild intellectual disabilities and 40 with neurotypical development.
+The Humac Norm biomechanical testing and rehabilitation system (CSMi Medical Solutions, USA) was used for assessment.
+The following muscle groups were examined: hip flexors and extensors, hip abductors and adductors, ankle flexors and extensors, shoulder flexors and extensors, and shoulder abductors and adductors.
+Muscle strength and endurance were assessed, and functional motor asymmetries were identified by comparing test results between limbs.
+Statistical analysis was performed using SPSS.
+For comparative analysis of the two groups, the Kruskal–Wallis non-parametric one-way ANOVA was used.
+Quantitative data were described using the median and the 1st and 3rd quartiles.

 Full Text